Are Pennsylvania Highways Getting More Dangerous?

 Posted On Behalf of Schmidt Kramer Injury Lawyers on Jun 10, 2013 in Car Accidents

 The statistics on vehicle accidents in the United States have been promising since 2005.
 In the period from 2005 through 2011—the last year for which complete data is available—traffic accident fatalities dropped by more than a quarter.
 It’s a trend that everyone should be happy to see continue.

 Unfortunately, the early reports from 2012 suggest that the trend has reversed course.

-Preliminary figures from the National Highway Traffic Safety Administration (NHTSA) show that there was a 5.3 percent increase in road deaths in 2012.
+Preliminary figures from a recent National Highway Traffic Safety Administration study (NHTSA) show that there was a 5.3 percent increase in road deaths in 2012.
 While the improving U.S. economy led to a rise in driving—an increase that was entirely expected—it was a surprise to see that the fatality rate jumped much higher.
 The NHTSA data shows there was a 0.3 percent increase in vehicle miles traveled in 2012 over 2011.
 This modest percentage rise is dwarfed by the percentage jump in fatalities.

 NHTSA compiled its early figures from police reports and other sources.
 Because the information is still being collected, experts say that the final numbers for 2012—which will be released toward the end of 2013—may vary a little from these early estimates, but they are quick to add that usually the preliminary data is very close to the final totals.

 In a press release, the Governors Highway Safety Association expressed concern over the new direction in traffic fatality statistics.
 “The news, while disheartening, is not surprising.
 With the improving economy and historically low levels of motor vehicle deaths in recent years, we expected deaths to increase,” wrote Barbara Harsha, Executive Director of the GHSA.